Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/README.md

 7. The **Resources/** folder contains additional references, bibliographies, and useful links.

-> **Note:**  Folder's names are in English to fcilitate navegation, however course materials inside are primaly in Spanish, reflecting the language of instruction.
+> **Note:** The names of the folders are in English to facilitate navigation; however, the course materials they contain are mainly in Spanish, reflecting the language of instruction.
 ---

 ## 🏷️ Topics